Chaste/Chaste.github.io/site/content/docs/user-tutorials/WritingTests.md

 images: []
 toc: true
 ---
-This tutorial is automatically generated from [TestWritingTestsTutorial.hpp](https://github.com/Chaste/Chaste/blob/develop/global/test/TestWritingTestsTutorial.hpp) at revision [0a2ab4e09adf](https://github.com/Chaste/Chaste/commit/0a2ab4e09adf884a22cb443bfb10d94d8efb5ed3).
+This tutorial is automatically generated from [TestWritingTestsTutorial.hpp](https://github.com/Chaste/Chaste/blob/develop/global/test/TestWritingTestsTutorial.hpp) at revision [b83418055112](https://github.com/Chaste/Chaste/commit/b834180551121b13b1f7c722549dafb9b5e9bb1c).
 Note that the code is given in full at the bottom of the page.
 ## Writing tests
 We do not use `int main()` methods in Chaste.
-Instead, we write ''tests'', which are run using !CxxTest.
+Instead, we write *tests*, which are run using CxxTest.
 Tests are used both as:

-(i) part of the testing environment - every class in the source code has an equivalent test file which tests each aspect of its functionality, making use of the `TS_ASSERT`s as described below; and
+ * (i) part of the testing environment - every class in the source code has an equivalent test file which tests each aspect of its functionality, making use of the `TS_ASSERT`s as described below; and
-(ii) for experimental work, which involve writing a 'test' as below but generally without `TS_ASSERT`s.
+ * (ii) for experimental/simulation work, which involve writing a 'test' as below but generally without `TS_ASSERT`s, just to hijack the testing framework as a convenient way to run things without linking to Chaste as an external library (which is also possible but a little bit more fuss to set up)

-This tutorial shows how to write a test using !CxxTest.
+This tutorial shows how to write a test using CxxTest.
 Note that the full code is given at the bottom of the page.

 First, the following header file needs to be included.